AdwaithKrish/github-slideshow/_posts/0000-01-02-AdwaithKrish.md

 ---
-layout:slide
+layout:design
-title:"Welcome to our second slide!"
+title:"Welcome to our third slide!"
 ---
+"Its easy if you try"
-"Float like a butterfly,sting like a bee"-Muhammad Ali Use the left arrow to go back!
+Use the right arrow to go back!
+"thank you"